-HEART SUTRA 2013 DVD – WATCH THIS SPACE FOR NEWS
+HEART SUTRA 2013 DVD – NOW AVAILABLE

-of the Heart Sutra and Eight Verses of Mind Training Teaching DVD
+Heart Sutra and Eight Verses of Mind Training Teaching DVD

 A Word from the Associate Director of Drol Kar